 By Carla Anderson

 Demographics for Louisiana enrollees are similar to those seen nationally.
-Among Louisiana residents selecting a private health plan, 85 percent qualified for financial assistance, which is 3 points higher than the national figure.
-Eighteen percent of Louisianans selected a bronze plan (19 percent nationally), 60 percent selected a silver plan (62 percent nationally), 12 percent selected a gold plan (12 percent nationally), 10 percent selected a platinum plan (7 percent nationally) and 1 percent selected a catastrophic plan (1 percent nationally).
-Twenty-eight percent of enrollees were between the ages of 18 and 34.
+Among Louisiana residents selecting a private health plan, 87 percent qualified for financial assistance, which is 4 points higher than the national figure.
+Seventeen percent of Louisianans selected a bronze plan (18 percent nationally), 63 percent selected a silver plan (63 percent nationally), 11 percent selected a gold plan (11 percent nationally), 8 percent selected a platinum plan (6 percent nationally) and 1 percent selected a catastrophic plan (1 percent nationally).
+Twenty-nine percent of enrollees were between the ages of 18 and 34.

 Louisiana is among the 26 states that left all responsibility for its health insurance marketplace to the federal government.
 Gov. Bobby Jindal repeatedly rejected a state-run exchange and even returned a $1 million federal planning grant.